hmito/esj73web/regist_oralposter_en.md

 ### Precautions

-- The judging will take place before the conference begins, so please make sure to upload your poster to RakuRaku-Conference by the specified deadline (scheduled for March 7, 2026, 23:59 (JST)).
+- The judging will take place before the conference begins, so please make sure to upload your poster to RakuRaku-Conference by the specified deadline (scheduled for 7th Mar.
+2026, 23:59 (JST)).
 - The format for the poster should be **one A0-size sheet**.
 Either portrait or landscape orientation is acceptable.
 This is based on the idea that “poster presentation is a a way to summarize research content in a limited space.”
 - To ensure fairness, please refrain from including topics on your poster that differ from those you registered.
 - There will be no core time or discussion forum for online poster presentations at this conference, so please make sure your posters are easy to understand.